MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/network-topology-and-connectivity.md

 The following is a bulleted list of things you must think about when preparing for **any** deployment of App Service:

-- Decide on The Networking requirements of your Application:
+- Decide on The Networking requirements of your application:
     - Your app may need to be able to receive incoming traffic from the internet.
 This is commonly necessary for apps that provide web-based services, such as a website or API.
 In this case, you will need to ensure that your app is able to accept incoming connections on the appropriate ports.
-    - Your app may need to be able to access resources in other Azure servies deployed inside Azure Virtual Network address space or other Azure Service such as  storage accounts or databases using its private endpoint.
+    - Your app may need to be able to access resources in other Azure services deployed within an Azure Virtual Network address space or other Azure Service such as storage accounts or databases using its private endpoint.
     - You need to enable SSL/TLS for your app to encrypt traffic between your app and its users.
     - You may need to enable access to your app from specific IP addresses or address ranges, or block access from certain IPs.